domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 You think darkness is your ally?
 You merely adopted the dark.
 I was born in it; molded by it. --Bane, Fictional Supervillain

-The running woman holds her breasts for beauty's sake, not because she thinks she'll lose them.
-(It is because of beauty that a woman holds her breasts when she runs, not because the breast is going to fall to the ground.). --Twi (Ghanaian) Proverb
+It is because of the beauty that is why a woman holds her breasts when she runs, not because the breast is going to fall [to the ground]. --Fela Kuti, Nigerian Multi-instrumentalist, quoting a Ghanaian saying in the album "Gentleman" (Original saying: The running woman holds her breasts for beauty's sake, not because she thinks she'll lose them. --Twi Proverb)